Civil Division & Central Records

 How do I make a records request?

-It is best to make your records request by completing the MCSO Open Records Act Request Form, and follow the instructions provided on this form.
+It is best to make your records request by completing the MCSO Open Records Act Request Form and following the instructions provided on this form.

 Am I eligible for a concealed carry permit?